TomerFi/aioswitcher/README.md

     async with ClientSession() as session:
     remote: BreezeRemote = await rm.get_remote(resp.remote_id, api_type2, session)

-    # prepare a control command that turns on the Breeze on 24 celsius degrees cooling and Fan level high with vertical swing
+    # prepare a control command that turns on the Breeze
+    # (24 degree (Celsius), cooling and high Fan level with vertical swing)
     command = remote.get_command(
           DeviceState.ON,
           ThermostatMode.COOL,